haiwangyang/INTERSECTparser/README.md

 ## put intersect files to INTERSECTparser/intersect/<br>

-## run main python script to get percentage of coverage of CDS region for each gene<br>
+## run main python script to get percentage of coverage of CDS region for each feature<br>
 cd INTERSECTparser/<br>
 python3 compare.py<br>